Board of Directors

 Fong Lo has served as a board member since 2004 and has an extensive background in public service.
 He is a financial consultant and works in the federal government sector, assisting with disability and retirement claims.
 Fong has received recognition from the federal government for outstanding public service.
 He co-founded the Butte County Hmong Association, Inc., which helps alleviate poverty in the community.
 Fong serves on the Chico Police Advisory Board and volunteers on the "Love Chapman" coalition and helped implement the diversity plan for the City of Chico.
 He supports affordable housing communities because he knows that people living with poverty often times have no one to turn to and he wants to be their voice.
 Fong wants to build substantial diversity and cultural awareness in Chico and elsewhere.
 Fong says he is happily blessed with a lovely wife and four beautiful children, three of whom are in college and one is a high school senior.

-Ed Mayer currently serves as Executive Director of the Housing Authority of the County of Butte, a position held since 2008.
+Ed Mayer currently serves as public housing director and affordable housing developer, a position held since 2008.
 He has 30 years’ experience in the affordable housing industry, serving housing authorities in Missoula, MT, and Santa Cruz County, CA. An architect and planner by training, Ed found his way to affordable housing through property development work.
 He now represents affordable housing industry interests in the development of housing programs and policies at the local, state, and federal levels.
 He has served on CHIP’s Board since 2011.
 A graduate of Yale University, Ed is recognized for his affordable housing expertise and administrative excellence.

 Joy Murphy is a large part of CHIP's history.
 Her late husband Bill helped establish CHIP through CAVE (Community Action Volunteers in Education) at CSU, Chico, and Murphy Commons Apartments was named after him.
 Joy serves on the fundraising committee and enjoys planning events and helping out wherever she can.
 Together, Joy and Bill have two children and six grandchildren, and Joy now lives on the same farm where she grew up in Orland.
 She also graduated from Chico State with a bachelor's degree in art, took courses towards her teaching credential, and enjoys painting.
 A board member since 2004, she also teaches weekly math, science and art class to resident children at Rancho De Soto, CHIP's apartment community in Orland.